 FakeQuantize in the Low Precision IR.
 Plugins that support Low Precision Inference recognize these sub-graphs and quantize them during inference.
 The ones that do not, execute all operations, including

 FakeQuantize, as is in the FP32 or FP16 precision.

 FakeQuantize operations are present in an OpenVINO IR, it suggests to the inference device how to quantize particular operations in the model.
 If the device is capable, it accepts the suggestion and performs Low Precision Inference.
 If not, it executes the model in the floating-point precision.

 Compressed Low Precision Weights¶

-Weighted operations, like
+Weighted operations, such as

-MatMul, and others, store weights as floating-point
+MatMul, store weights as the floating-point

 Constant in the graph followed by the